regal/regal/README.md

 Property | Description
 --- | ---
-`id: number` | The agent's unique identifier in the context of the current game.
+`meta: AgentMeta` | The agent's metadata, such as its agent id and prototype id.

 ### `Charsets`